What to know before visiting Yellowstone National Park

-Yellowstone spans an area of nearly 4,000 square miles across the states of Wyoming, Montana and Idaho.
+Yellowstone spans an area of nearly 4,000 square miles across the states of Wyoming, Montana and Idaho, in the north-west of the United States.
 Pine forests make up the majority of the park, though Yellowstone is home to many different kinds of ecosystems, most famously its spectacular geothermal areas.

 Established in 1872, Yellowstone is not only the oldest national park in the United States, it is the oldest in the world.
 Of course, the park’s story stretches back through millennia and Native American people have inhabited the landscape for thousands of years.

 What are the best things to see in Yellowstone?

 Geothermal activity in Yellowstone has given rise to some of the most unforgettable natural sights in the world.
 Visitors are spoilt for choice, from the exciting spectacle of geysers, hot springs and waterfalls to the sky above the park at night, an unbroken panorama of stars.

 Among the most famous landmarks is Old Faithful, a giant cone geyser that blasts water 130ft into the air around 20 times a day.
 It's not the biggest geyser in Yellowstone, but it erupts more frequently than the other large geysers, so it's a great spot to add to your must-visit list.